 The two multiplayer modes allow players to work together or against each other.
 The co-op mode differs some from the challenge co-op mode, which allows you to choose the setting.

 This involving title (originated from a mini game on the XBox title, Project Gotham Racing 2) features a standard medal system for each level.
 Unlike the Nintendo DS version, the action does NOT slow down a bit when the action gets thick, thanks to a higher powered console.
 Players can unlock bonus content with the Nintendo DS version.
 Just go to the connectivity menu to link to the correct console.
-Highly recommended for players of all ages.
+Highly recommended (***1/2 out of four stars) for players of all ages.

 Copyright © Michael Siebenaler